 Island Transportation Pass

 Avoid the hassle of carrying around exact change – take advantage of the Transportation Pass, available for one, three and seven days of unlimited use on buses and ferries.
-Passes are sold at the Central Terminal, the Visitors Information Centre in the City of Hamilton, Royal Naval Dockyard and at other authorised outlets.
+Passes are sold at the Central Terminal, the Visitors Services Centre in the City of Hamilton, Royal Naval Dockyard and at other authorised outlets.

 List of Island Ferries